ttweekopi-hub/student-score-prediction-aiap/README.md

 1. **Why the Random Forest Won (MAE: 5.76 marks, R²: 0.6783):**
    The Random Forest Regressor successfully met the acceptance criteria of < 6 MAE score.
 It explains **67.8% of the variance** on unseen data, keeping predictions within an average margin of **$\pm$ 5.7 marks**.
 This high precision allows teachers to confidently identify at-risk students who need remedial help without suffering from excessive false alarms.

+2. **Why Gradient Boosting Fell Behind Random Forest (MAE: 6.38 marks, R²: 0.6472):**
+   While Gradient Boosting is highly capable, its sequential optimization was slightly more sensitive to noise in the categorical indicators (such as tuition and CCA types) compared to the parallel, variance-reducing nature of Random Forest's bootstrap aggregation (bagging).

-2. **Why the Linear Model Struggled (MAE: 8.08 marks, R²: 0.4751):**
+3. **Why the Linear Model Struggled (MAE: 8.08 marks, R²: 0.4751):**
    Linear Regression left more than 52% of the variance unexplained.
 Because it is forced to fit relationships to a straight line, it cannot model non-linear boundaries.
 For example, losing an hour of sleep does not degrade performance linearly; instead, performance drops sharply past the 7-hour threshold.
 Linear Regression averages these trends out, resulting in a much wider margin of error ($\pm$ 8.0 marks) which is too loose for practical school intervention.

-3. **Why Gradient Boosting Fell Behind Random Forest (MAE: 6.38 marks, R²: 0.6472):**
-   While Gradient Boosting is highly capable, its sequential optimization was slightly more sensitive to noise in the categorical indicators (such as tuition and CCA types) compared to the parallel, variance-reducing nature of Random Forest's bootstrap aggregation (bagging).

-### Explanation of Evaluation Metrics
-* **MAE (Mean Absolute Error):** Chosen as our primary business metric because it represents the average prediction error in physical units (marks).
-An MAE of 5.83 means our predictions are, on average, within 5.8 marks of the student's true O-level score.
-* **RMSE (Root Mean Squared Error):** Chosen to penalize larger prediction errors more heavily.
-Our winning model's RMSE of 7.91 indicates that we have managed to keep large, outlier prediction errors to a minimum.
-* **R² (Coefficient of Determination):** Measures the proportion of variance in O-level math scores that our features can predict.

 ### Feature Importance Analysis (Random Forest)